Sodium-Glucose Cotransporter-2 (SGLT2) Inhibitors

 • Lowering heart rate and blood pressure

-• Reducing heart muscle wall tension
+• Reducing tension in the walls of the heart muscle

 • Reducing the heart’s workload